unraid/docs/docs/unraid-os/getting-started/unraid-net.md

 # Unraid.net

-An Unraid.net account is your access point to Unraid’s online services, including forums, Unraid Connect, and license management.
+An Unraid.net account is your access point to Unraid's online services, including [forums](https://forums.unraid.net/), [Unraid Connect](../../unraid-connect/overview-and-setup.md), and license management.
 While it's not required for basic server functions, having an account provides several benefits such as streamlined license management, access to prerelease builds, and enhanced support.

 #### Benefits of an Unraid.net account include: